Cysharp/MemoryPack/README.md

 }
 ```

-Which members are serialized, you can check IntelliSense in type(code generator makes serialization info to `<remarks />` comment).
+`MemoryPack`s code generator adds information about which members are serialized to the `<remarks />` section.
+This can be viewed by hovering over the type with Intellisense.

 ![image](https://user-images.githubusercontent.com/46207/192393984-9af01fcb-872e-46fb-b08f-4783e8cef4ae.png)

-All members must be memorypack-serializable, if not, code generator reports error.
+All members must be memorypack-serializable, if not the code generator will emit an error.

 ![image](https://user-images.githubusercontent.com/46207/192413557-8a47d668-5339-46c5-a3da-a77841666f81.png)